Fort Rock Cave: Description

 Fort Rock Cave sits in the Fort Rock formation, and shares geological similarities to its surroundings, with presence of Hayes Butte basalt, and exposed Pliocene-era lava.
 Additionally, there is pumice and ash from Mount Mazama (deposited by the explosion forming Crater Lake about 7600 years ago).
 The opening of the cave is approximately 70 feet across, with a depth of near 60 feet, making it the largest cave in the Fort Rock area.
 Oriented facing the southeast, the combination of depth and position protect it from winds and summer heat.
-Archaeological excavators identified four stratum of material in the cave: a bottom gravel layer, a silty brown layer, pumice and ash from Mt.
+Archaeological excavators identified four strata of material in the cave: a bottom gravel layer, a silty brown layer, pumice and ash from Mt.
 Mazama, topped by a light tan sandy layer.
 Parts of the cave are collapsed, leaving some large boulders, which were involved in the excavations.

 Excavations

 Excavations of the site began in 1938 led by Luther Cressman and his team of University of Oregon, and continued into the next year.
-At this time, Cressman unearthed a number of sandals, with damage and charring, and used a chemical preservative to prevent further decay.
-Unknowing at the time, this would prevent radiocarbon dating of these artifacts.
+At this time, Cressman unearthed a number of sandals, with damage and charring, and used a chemical preservative to prevent further decay, not knowing at the time that this would prevent radiocarbon dating of these artifacts.
 Cressman returned as an overseer to Stephen Bedwell in 1966 and 1967, to continue excavating the site.
 Upon their return, they found that the cave had been looted and vandalized, compromising the integrity of much of the area.
 However, a few areas under large fallen boulders were protected from disturbance, and were excavated at this time.
 Both periods of excavation provided limited documentation in comparison to modern archaeological data practices, causing issues for further archaeological study of the artifacts removed.
 Additionally, use of backhoes and dynamite at the site during the excavations in the 60s caused much destruction to the site.
 Some artifacts recovered during this second period of excavation were able to be dated by the Gakushuin Laboratory, generating further questioning of the integrity of the study, as this lab has generated erroneous data.